Get your flu vaccination

 The 2024–25 flu vaccine offered at MIT is trivalent, protecting against two strains of influenza A (H1N1 and H3N2) and one strain of influenza B. Learn more from the CDC announcement.
 The vaccine is preservative-free and does not contain thimerosal.

 The vaccine does not provide protection for COVID-19.
-To get a COVID-19 vaccine, visit a local pharmacy or your primary care provider.
+To get a COVID-19 vaccine, we recommend that you visit a local pharmacy.
 COVID-19 vaccines will not be available at these flu clinics.

 Active flu strains are different each year, so even if you got a flu vaccine last year, you still need to get this year’s vaccine.
 More information about this year’s vaccine is available from the CDC (CDC Vaccine Information Statement) and the Commonwealth of Massachusetts (Massachusetts Immunization Information System).